deprimus/Tale/SETUP.md

   <img src="public/setup/tale_master_overview.png" alt="Tale Master overview">
 </p>

 You don't need to make any changes, as everything listed there is optional.
-Details about the configuration can be found in the [Optional Setup] section.
+Details about the optional modules can be found in the [optional setup]() section.